cairo-book/cairo-book/src/ch10-02-test-organization.md

 {{#label test_internal}}
 <span class="caption">Listing {{#ref test_internal}}: Testing a private function</span>

 Note that the `internal_adder` function is not marked as `pub`.
 Tests are just Cairo code, and the tests module is just another module.
 As we discussed in the ["Paths for Referring to an Item in the Module Tree"](ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md) section, items in child modules can use the items in their ancestor modules.
-In this test, we bring the `tests` module’s parent’s `internal_adder` into scope with `use super::internal_adder;` and then the test can call `internal_adder`.
+In this test, we bring the `tests` module’s parent `internal_adder` into scope with `use super::internal_adder;` and then the test can call `internal_adder`.
 If you don’t think private functions should be tested, there’s nothing in Cairo that will compel you to do so.

 ## Integration Tests